ParacelFramework/Parpacks/README.md

 What the heck is a USHELL?
 Basically, how the LLM works is that it uses contextual analysis.
 Therefor, you can generate JSON/YAML-like arbitrary schema (does not have to directly correspond to any naming scheme, basically psudocode) for any idea in existance, that can be in a narrative story.
 This includes technical concepts.
 That is a USHELL.
 It is a "fictional datatype"

-4 reasons why this is relevant:
+Reasons why this is relevant:

 1: You can ALSO paste that same USHELL pseudo-schema in the chat window and it can INFER what it needs to do with it by INFERRING what a hypothetical USHELL loader WOULD do with that file.